PAY RANGE: N23

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included certification as a Medical Technologist as described above, the specific experience and completion of a bachelor's degree as specified above as an educational minimum.

 NOTE: Completion of a master's degree program in any one of the disciplines specified in the education section can be substituted for two years of the specific experience.

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as a Public Health Laboratory Section Supervisor.

-Certification as a Medical Technologist by the American Medical Technologists (AMT) or the American Society of Clinical Pathology (ASCP) prior to appointment and during tenure of employment as a Public Health Laboratory Section Supervisor.
+Certification as a Medical Technologist by the American Medical Technologists (AMT) or as a Medical Laboratory Scientist by the American Society of Clinical Pathology (ASCP) prior to appointment and during tenure of employment as a Public Health Laboratory Section Supervisor.